brucechanglongxu/advancedalgorithms/numerics/arithmeticintensity.md

 ```
 For every byte I load from memory, how much math do I do before I need another one?
 ```
 it's sort of like asking _"am I thinking hard about every piece of information I learn?"_ or _"am I mindlessly munching data without doing much with it?"_.
-From a human learning perspective, if we were all processing elements and trying to learn new concept from teacher (i.e. compute kernel launched) - **we want a higher arithmetic intensity** so that we are getting the most understanding/knowledge from each piece of information consumed [^1].
+From a human learning perspective, if we were all processing elements and trying to learn new concept from teacher (i.e. compute kernel launched) - **we want a higher arithmetic intensity** so that we are getting the most understanding/knowledge from each piece of information consumed[^1].

-[^1] It may be worthwhile to distinguish information and knowledge here, though this could lead to an entirely new post about epistemiology.
+[^1]: It may be worthwhile to distinguish information and knowledge here, though this could lead to an entirely new post about epistemiology.